Health and wellbeing at primary school

 Anaphylaxis is a severe and sudden allergic reaction to allergens such as nuts or shellfish, or insect bites.
-If your child is diagnosed with asthma or at risk of an anaphylactic reaction, you must provide the school with information from your child’s doctor, including an Action Plan for Anaphylaxis in accordance with the Australasian Society of Clinical Immunology and Allergy (ASCIA).
+If your child is diagnosed with asthma or at risk of an anaphylactic reaction, you must provide the school with information from your child’s doctor.
+This includes an Action Plan for Anaphylaxis in accordance with the Australasian Society of Clinical Immunology and Allergy (ASCIA).

 The school will develop an individual health care plan to describe your child’s needs and how the school plans to meet these needs during the school day, on excursions and in other school activities such as sport.

-Schools and parents work together to put arrangements in place for heath care support.
-Information from the child’s doctor that you provide will inform the planning process.
+Schools and parents work together to put arrangements in place for health care support.

 Allergy & Anaphylaxis Australia (A&AA) guide and educate Australians living with allergic disease.